Memantine (By mouth)

-Your doctor will tell you how much of this medicine to use and how often.
-Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 Most people need to wait at least one week between dose changes.

-For the liquid form: This medicine comes with patient instructions.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+- For the liquid and extended-release capsule form: Read and follow the patient instructions that come with this medicine.
+Talk to your doctor or pharmacist if you have any questions.

 If a dose is missed: